 Why Age Alone Isn’t a Limiting Factor

 The simple truth is that there’s no strict upper age limit for implant treatment.
-The American implant dentistry consensus shows that many patients in their sixties, seventies, eighties, and even beyond, successfully receive dental implants with excellent long-term results.
+The American implant dentistry consensus shows that many patients in their sixties, seventies, eighties, and even beyond successfully receive dental implants with excellent long-term results.
 Age itself does not directly impact the implant’s ability to fuse with the jawbone (a process known as osseointegration), as long as the bone quality and general health are adequate.

 For many people, dental implants provide a superior alternative to traditional dentures or bridges.
 Implants help maintain jawbone health, preserve facial structure, and improve chewing ability and confidence.
-In older adults, these benefits can be especially meaningful, since losing bone volume and changes in facial appearance are often more pronounced with age.
+In older adults, these benefits can be especially meaningful, since loss of bone volume and changes in facial appearance are often more pronounced with age.

 Health and Bone Quality Matter Most